Boys Ranches in Villa Rica, Georgia…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 In our program, boys remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 We also take the boys on an incredible wilderness experience in the mountains of North Carolina during the last month of the boys’ time at the ranch.
 Whitewater rafting, hiking, camping, and other adventures illustrate that life can be at the same time adventuresome and positive.

-Our on-campus academy operates year-round to give boys the opportunity to catch up on missed credits.
+Our on-campus school operates year-round to give boys the opportunity to catch up on missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual students.
 Boys from Villa Rica, Georgia quickly catch up on missed coursework or work ahead.

 Treasure Coast Boys Academy gives a once “at-risk” teenage boy a second chance at a hopeful future.